Multi-Step First: A Lightweight Deep Reinforcement Learning Strategy for Robust Continuous Control with Partial Observability: Background

 Deep Reinforcement Learning (DRL) employs Deep Neural Networks to represent these value functions and/or policy.
 In this paper, we will use three of the most popular DRL algorithms which will be briefly introduced in the following.

-Both \textbf{\textit{Soft Actor-Critic (SAC)}} \cite{haarnoja2018soft} and \textbf{\textit{Twin Delayed Deep Deterministic Policy Gradient (TD3)}} \cite{fujimoto2018addressing} are off-policy actor-critic DRL and they both employ two neural networks to approximate two versions of the state-action value function (named \emph{critics}) $Q_{i=1,2}$ parameterized by $\theta_{i=1,2}$.
+Both \textbf{\textit{Soft Actor-Critic (SAC)}} \cite{haarnoja2018soft} and \textbf{\textit{Twin Delayed Deep Deterministic Policy Gradient (TD3)}} \cite{fujimoto2018addressing} are off-policy actor-critic DRL approaches.
+Both employ two neural networks to approximate two versions of the state-action value function (named \emph{critics}) $Q_{i=1,2}$ parameterized by $\theta_{i=1,2}$.
 Learning two versions of the critic is used to address the function approximation error by taking the minimum over the bootstrapped Q-values in the next observation $o_{t+1}$.
-Different from TD3, SAC gives a bonus reward to an agent at each time step, proportional to the entropy of the policy at that timestep.
+Unlike TD3, SAC gives a bonus reward to an agent at each time step, proportional to the entropy of the policy at that timestep.
 In addition, TD3 learns a deterministic policy $\mu$ parameterized by $\phi$, whereas SAC learns a stochastic policy $\pi_{\psi}$ parameterized by $\psi$.
-Given a mini-batch of experiences $(o_t,a_t,r_t,o_{t+1})$ uniformly sampled from the replay buffer $D$, the target bootstrapped Q-value $\hat{Q}(o_t,a_t)$ of taking action $a_t$ in observation $o_t$ can be defined with the target networks as follows:
+Given a mini-batch of experiences $(o_t,a_t,r_t,o_{t+1})$ uniformly sampled from the replay buffer $D$, the target bootstrapped Q-value $\hat{Q}(o_t,a_t)$ of taking action $a_t$ in observation $o_t$ can be defined as follows: